 This group should represent:

-- Staff across your school, including senior leadership team (SLT), middle leaders, teaching assistants, and admin staff
+- Staff across your school, including the senior leadership team (SLT), middle leaders, teaching assistants, and admin staff

 - As many BAME groups as possible, alongside white staff